mo9239/data-scrapping-project/README.md

 ## 3. Detailed Steps

 ### 3.1 File Scraping
-- **Source**: Files (either `.txt` or binary) are fetched from a designated source, such as a directory, external storage, or a remote server.
+- **Source**: Files (either txt or binary) are fetched from a designated source, such as a directory, external storage, or a remote server.
 - **File Types**:
   - **.txt files**: Contain human-readable data.
   - **Binary files**: Require specific decoding/parsing methods.